LevInteractive/docker-nodejs-example/readme.md

 * Redis persistence.
 * Ability to pass in the name of a mongodb dump directory instead of it always pulling the latest.
+* Create data-container for logs for load-balanced node instances so we can tail all of them.